 The Special course, suitable for New Brunswick students, covers one year and includes the subjects required for the Final Pharmacy Examinations of that Province.
 Students must have passed the "General Subjects" Examination of the N. B. Board of Pharmacy Examiners.
-This course also begins September 27th.
+This course begins August 27th, 1925.